 Pregnancy books can easily become a long list of foods and products that are unsafe for expectant mothers.
 Sushi?
 Nope.
 Unpasteurized milk?
 No way.
-Skin care containing retinol?
+Skin care products containing retinol?
 Uh-uh.
 There are so many things to avoid, it can be hard to keep track of what’s allowed.
 With flu season on the horizon, many pregnant women may be wondering, “Can I get a flu shot while pregnant?”
 The short answer?
 Absolutely.
+Here are seven common questions.

-The Centers for Disease Control (CDC) recommends that pregnant women get the flu vaccine to protect both themselves and their babies, no matter how far along they are in their pregnancy.
-There are a number of scientific studies that examine the safety of the flu vaccine during pregnancy.
-An overwhelming amount of data points say the flu vaccination is safe at any stage.
+The Centers for Disease Control and Prevention (CDC) recommends that pregnant women get the flu vaccine to protect both themselves and their babies against the influenza virus, no matter how far along they are in their pregnancy.
+There are a number of scientific studies that examine vaccine safety during pregnancy.
+An overwhelming amount of data points say the flu vaccination is safe at any trimester of pregnancy.

 One of the ingredients that causes some concern in patients is thimerosal, a mercury-based preservative that has been used in certain vaccines for decades.